pibuxd/vanilla/README.md

 ## Objectives
 There's a point in everyone's life when you feel the need to write a package manager because there are only about ∞ of them.
 So say hi to ∞+1.
+But this is quite nice:
++ minimalistic
++ fast
++ light

 Vanilla works on most Linux
 ## Installation